QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

         {
             Content = possibleItems.Last(),

-            // check, if all items has been already rendered HasMoreContent = State.ShownItemsCount < Items.Count
+            // check if all items have already been rendered HasMoreContent = State.ShownItemsCount < Items.Count
         };
     }

     private IDynamicElement ComposeContent(DynamicContext context, int itemsToDisplay)
     {
-        // this method is called multiple times per page
+        // this method is called multiple times per page.
-        // with each calls, the value of the 'itemsToDisplay' argument increases
+        // With each call, the value of the 'itemsToDisplay' argument increases

         var total = Items.Skip(State.ShownItemsCount).Take(itemsToDisplay).Sum(x => x.Count * x.Price);